-Freeland is a decidedly white-collar town, with fully 85.34% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Freeland is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Freeland who work in computer science and math (16.82%), management occupations (16.51%), and sales jobs (11.73%).
+Freeland is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Freeland is a town of sales and office workers, construction workers and builders, and professionals.
+There are especially a lot of people living in Freeland who work in sales jobs (14.63%), office and administrative support (13.92%), and management occupations (11.91%).

 Also of interest is that Freeland has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Freeland telecommute to their jobs.
-Overall, about 7.54% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.47% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Freeland is worth considering.

 One of the nice things about Freeland is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery or to enjoy waterfront activities.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The people who call Freeland home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Freeland residents report their race to be White, followed by Native American.
-Important ancestries of people in Freeland include English, Norwegian, German, and Italian.
+The greatest number of Freeland residents report their race to be White, followed by Native Hawaiian.
+Important ancestries of people in Freeland include German, English, Polish, and Norwegian.